 Please find temporary updates regarding Embassy operations and information here due to the Defense Law and COVID-19 in Jordan.

-Read more about visa applications in the menu on the left and on the Swedish Migration Agency website.
+Read more about residence permits for family members on the Swedish Migration Agency website.